MinaWagdi/UpliftEvaluation_NRA/README.md

 # UpliftEvaluation_NRA

-## This repository contains the code of the paper : "Evaluation of Uplift Models with Non-Random Assignment Bias"

 You can find the code used to 1- generate biased samples   2- Treatment group reweighting with the class transformation approach, the 2 Model approach, S-Learner

 To execute the bias generation process with a dataset: